 The latest in blog posts, news, and podcasts from the world of Canadian history.

 Welcome back to our monthly series, “Upcoming Publications in Canadian History,” where I’ve compiled information on all the upcoming releases for the following month in the field of Canadian history from every Canadian academic press, all in one place.
 This includes releases in both English and French.
-To see last month’s releases, click here.
+To see the previous months’ releases, click here.

 Because, let’s face it – who has time to catch up on all the journal articles published in Canadian history?